OrdoLuminis/ordoluminis.github.io/_posts/2025-08-03-historic-protestant-position.markdown

 ### 2.2 Scientist Theologians

+#### 2.2.1 Dr. Alister McGrath (Ph.D., Molecular Biophysics at Oxford; D.D.
+Theology at Oxford; D.Litt.
+Intellectual History at Oxford)

+Dr. Alister McGrath (2018) articulates the nuances between trust and assent:

+> Christian theologians have never seen faith simply in terms of intellectual assent to Christian belief.
+It is a matter of the heart, not simply the mind, involving personal commitment.
+As the English theologian William Temple (1881–1944) once pointed out: **“Faith is not only the assent of our minds to doctrinal propositions: it is the commitment of our whole selves into the hands of a faithful Creator and merciful Redeemer”** (p.
+1).

+> **Faith is about trust in God, rather than just accepting that God exists** (p.
+4).

-#### 2.2.1 Dr. John C. Lennox (PhD, University of Cambridge; DPhil, Emeritus Professor of Mathematics at the University of Oxford; DSc, Cardiff University)
+#### 2.2.2 Dr. John C. Lennox (PhD, University of Cambridge; DPhil, Emeritus Professor of Mathematics at the University of Oxford; DSc, Cardiff University)

 Dr. Lennox (2017) articluates on John 8:31–47, he writes: